ULTRONLORD/Email-Filter/readme.md

 ---

-If you encounter any challenge and need further assistance do not hesitate to drop an email at `kaile.gerald@lmu.edu.ng` and `ezimako.elvis@lmu.edu.ng`
+If you encounter any challenges and need further assistance do not hesitate to drop an email at `kaile.gerald@lmu.edu.ng` and `ezimako.elvis@lmu.edu.ng`

+And a big shout-out to @ for making this project a reality.

-Feel free to contribute to this project by submitting pull requests or opening issues on [GitHub](https://github.com/ULRONLORD/EMAIL-FILTER).
+Feel free to contribute to this project but according to the guidelines.
 Happy filtering! 📧✨